 Internal auditing supports the Finnvera Group and its executive management in meeting goals by providing a systematic approach for evaluating and developing the functioning and efficiency of the organisation’s internal control, risk management, and managerial and governance processes.

-Internal auditing is a function independent of the business operations under the Chief Executive Officer of Finnvera plc.
-Finnvera's Board of Directors approves the guidelines and annual plans for internal auditing.
-Internal auditing reports regularly on audits and on the observations made to the Board of Directors and its Inspection Committee.
+Administratively organised under the Chief Executive Officer, internal auditing is a function independent of the business operations and reports directly to the Board of Directors and its Inspection Committee.
+Finnvera’s Board of Directors approves the guidelines and annual plans for internal auditing.
 Auditing is done in keeping with the international professional standards applied in the sector.

 Finnvera has a minimum of one and a maximum of two auditors, depending on the decision made by the General Meeting of Shareholders.
 The auditors must be authorised public accountants or accounting firms.